nlutala/password-generator/README.md

 # password-generator
-A program that randomly generates a password of 6 to 15 characters (as specified by the user).
+A program that randomly generates password(s) according to the length of the password, amount of numbers, symbols and uppercase letters to include in the password (as specified by the user).

 ## Description
-This program was created as a small project to help me familiarise myself with string manipulation.
+This program was created as a small project to help me to become familiar with string manipulation, list comprehension and testing in Python.

 ### Getting Started